franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 Please particularly note that filtering between upcoming and past meetings now happens on top of the page instead of the sidebar on the left.
 The sidebar now distinguishes between **My meetings**, **Recurring meetings** and **All meetings**, with separate sections for Meeting series and Involvement.

+See our user guide to learn more about the [updated Meetings module and how to use it](../../user-guide/meetings/).

 ### Create child work packages directly from the Relations tab

 With OpenProject 15.3, you can now again create child work packages directly from the Relations tab, making it faster and more intuitive to build structured work breakdowns.